romanian-assistant/romanian-assistant-core/README.md

 *Copyright (c) 2014-2015, Charles Marsh, Shubhro Saha & Jan Holthuis.
 All rights reserved.*

-Jasper is covered by the MIT license, a permissive free software license that lets you do anything you want with the source code, as long as you provide back attribution and ["don't hold \[us\] liable"](http://choosealicense.com).
+Assistant is covered by the MIT license, a permissive free software license that lets you do anything you want with the source code, as long as you provide back attribution and ["don't hold \[us\] liable"](http://choosealicense.com).
 For the full license text see the [LICENSE.md](LICENSE.md) file.

-*Note that this licensing only refers to the Jasper client code (i.e.,  the code on GitHub) and not to the disk image itself (i.e., the code on SourceForge).*
+*Note that this licensing only refers to the Assistant client code (i.e.,  the code on GitHub) and not to the disk image itself (i.e., the code on SourceForge).*